mikiya09/ComSci/essence/shell/script.md

 #! /bin/bash               -- if you want to enforce a script to use bash shell

 #! /bin/zsh                -- same for z shell, don't worry if you install zsh through homebrew

+# but most of the zsh script is able to run in bash shell, so just put it out
 ```

 #### &#x2314; configure .zprofile